Volume, Frequency, Types of Exercises, and More

 Me neither.
-I’d prefer to actually LOOK like I gained some muscle.
-Which is where specialization routines come in…
+I’d prefer to actually look like I gained some muscle—and this is where specialization comes in.

 Over the course of my career, I’ve worked with clients for a number of things: athletes for performance enhancement, cougars for getting their butts firmer, and more fat loss clients than I can count.

-And, of course, through my coaching program, and my articles in bodybuilding magazines and websites, I have a ton of experiencing with muscle building; packing mass onto smaller frames has always been a passion.
+And, of course, through my coaching program and articles in bodybuilding magazines and websites, I have a ton of experiencing with muscle building; packing mass onto smaller frames has always been a passion.

-I’ve designed more general muscle building programs than I can count, and they’re all effective and worth reading; however, I’ve always found that I enjoyed designing (and executing) specialization programs more than anything else.
-That is, writing workouts for guys looking to bring up lagging body parts.
+I’ve always found that I enjoyed designing (and executing) specialization programs more than anything else—that is, writing workouts for guys looking to bring up lagging body parts.